carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

 As we've discussed, ``file_time_type`` needs a representation that uses more than 64 bits.
 The possible solutions include using ``__int128_t``, emulating a 128 bit integer using a class, or potentially defining a ``timespec`` like arithmetic type.
-All three will solve allow us to, at minimum, match the range and resolution, and the last one might even allow us to match them exactly.
+All three will allow us to, at minimum, match the range and resolution, and the last one might even allow us to match them exactly.

 But when considering these potential solutions we need to consider more than